Enriching Students' Lives

 Camino Nuevo’s Internship Program levels the playing field for students with limited personal networks and exposure to the professional world.
 Through hands-on experience in the field, insight from workplace mentors, and a final reflection project, high school juniors gain the experience and skills to be competitive in today’s job market.
 Equally important, students have the opportunity to explore a chosen area of interest.
 This increases their motivation and drive to pursue their college and career goals.

-Students are matched as closely as possible to career interests, and those who complete 50 hours of work experience can graduate with special honors.
+Students are matched as closely as possible to career interests and are expected to complete 50 hours of career exploration as a graduation requirement.
 The program also directly benefits the surrounding community by providing local businesses and nonprofit organizations with well-supported interns who can make a valuable contribution to their success.
-We are proud that 125 students — the majority of our graduating seniors in 2018 — completed at least one internship.